qyra/efanna_nearest_neighbours/README.md

-Work in progress implementation of EFANNA in C++ because the existing implementation was a bit messy.
+An implementation of EFANNA k-nearest-neibhours search in C++.
+This should be significantly more efficient than using standard approaches like a KDTree or NN-expansion with graphs.
+No public interface exists yet, this is just a prototype for testing at the moment.

 To build in debug mode for testing: